Mina-Rahmanian/Detecting-fake-news/README.md

 This project of detecting fake news deals with fake and real news.
 Using **sklearn**, we build a TfidfVectorizer on our dataset.
 Then, we initialize a PassiveAggressive Classifier and fit the model.
 In the end, the accuracy score and the confusion matrix tell us how well

-**Steps for detecting fake news with Python:** install the following libraries
+**Steps for detecting fake news with Python:**

+1) Install the following libraries with pip and make necessary imports

 |pip install numpy pandas sklearn                                 |
 |:----------------------------------------------------------------|